arttttt/SimpleMVI/docs/index.md

 # Overview

-SimpleMVI is an easy to go, flexible and powerful MVI library<br>
+A lightweight, flexible, and powerful MVI library for Kotlin Multiplatform applications.<br>
 It's built on top of the KMM techlology

 Supported platfroms